Renault India

 Renault India Private Limited is a fully owned subsidiary of Renault, France.
-It currently offers three models in the Indian market: budget car Kwid, the compact MPV Triber and the compact SUV Kiger.
+It currently offers three models in the Indian market: the hatchback Kwid, the compact MPV Triber and the compact SUV Kiger.

 History

 In February 2008, Renault-Nissan Alliance signed a memorandum of understanding with the Government of Tamil Nadu to set up a manufacturing plant in Oragadam near Chennai.
 Work on the plant began in June of the same year, and was completed in 21 months.
 Renault Design India was the first vehicle design studio set up by a foreign manufacturer in India.
 It was established in Mumbai in September 2008.
 The design house is integral to Renault's operations in India.
 One of its functions is to monitor customer trends and customize global products for India.
 At the end of 2015, Renault had approximately 200 dealerships across India, from only 14 in 2012.